cilium/cilium/Documentation/contributing/development/debugging.rst

   The pkg/proxy/dns.go file contains the DNS proxy implementation.

 If L7 DNS behaviour seems correct, see the sections below to further isolate the issue.
-This can be verified with ``cilium fqdn cache list``.
+This can be verified with ``cilium-dbg fqdn cache list``.
 The IPs in the response should appear in the cache for the appropriate endpoint.
 The lookup time is included in the json output of the command.

 .. code-block:: shell-session

-    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium fqdn cache list Endpoint   Source   FQDN         TTL    ExpirationTime             IPs
+    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium-dbg fqdn cache list Endpoint   Source   FQDN         TTL    ExpirationTime             IPs
     3459       lookup   cilium.io.
 3600   2020-04-21T15:04:27.146Z   104.198.14.52